signalscorps/file2stix/docs/extractions.md

 It is possible to completely ignore extractions that match to warning lists (and not create a STIX Object from them) using the flag `--ignore-warninglist-observables`.

+By default file2stix will compare all [MISP Warning lists](https://github.com/MISP/misp-warninglists) (about 50 in total) to the input.

 ### Custom Warning Lists

 You can also create your own Warning Lists.
 Custom Warning Lists must follow the [MISP Warning List schema](https://github.com/MISP/misp-warninglists/blob/main/schema.json).